 - Being in the know about what your dog can and cannot eat

 - Keeping human medications, poisonous plants and other toxic substances out of wandering paws’ reach

 - Limiting your dog’s food intake by using a slow feeder

 - Making sure they always have easy access to fresh water

 - Keep a close eye on your dog while out and about on your walks as you never know what might attract them; this way you can stop your dog from eating something they shouldn’t

 Although a dog vomiting can be unpleasant and worrying, you shouldn’t ignore it.
 After an episode of vomiting, avoid feeding your dog for at least 12 hours, then after this period introduce them to small amounts of bland foods such as well-cooked chicken and plain rice.
 Another common treatment is anti-nausea medication.

 If your dog is trying to vomit with nothing coming up, this can be a sign of dehydration so you can try giving them electrolytes.
 It’s best to check with your veterinarian for the recommended brand and dosage.

-Animal Friends customers with a dog insurance policy can access free video vet calls in which a qualified vet or vet nurse can prescribe medication for your dog.
+Animal Friends customers with a dog insurance policy can access free video vet calls with a qualified vet or vet nurse.